 People currently receiving support through the Victorian Government will move to the NDIS at different times depending on where in Victoria they live and the type of support they currently receive.
 You may meet the access requirements up to six months prior to the NDIS rolling out in your area.

-Eligible clients who have the most urgent need for support and who are on the Victorian Disability Support Register, or who are on the Early Childhood Intervention Services waitlist, will enter the scheme over the first two years of the transition.
+Eligible participants who have the most urgent need for support and who are on the Victorian Disability Support Register, or who are on the Early Childhood Intervention Services waitlist, will enter the scheme over the first two years of the transition.
 Access to a package of supports will be provided no earlier than 1 July 2016.

 It is expected to take up to 12 months for eligible people with disability to enter the NDIS once roll out starts in an area.
 Existing Commonwealth and State-based services and supports will continue until eligible people start their plans with the NDIS.